byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 - At 11:39:57, there were 4088 new errors.
 The expected pattern was still different than the written pattern, however, there were errors that had bit flips.
 There was a pattern for these errors, they were at address 0x1000000, and every address adding 0x0000400
 - All errors were gone at 11:40:02
 - There were 3 timeouts between 11:45:03 - 11:46:13
+  - Two ways to reset the BIST failed, and after the third timeout, the board was repowered.
+  - The timeout at 11:45:33 occured because one of the reading commands was not recognized (partial output said "Incorrect count").
+The BIST was in the IDLE/beginning state.
 - There were 4096 new errors at 12:17:45.
 However, only one error was printed because there was a timeout.
 There were 5 timeouts between 12:17:45 and 12:41:25
+  - At 12:18:15, the output stopped while the reader was in the middle of printing out errors.
+The BIST was in the state in which a read command had been sent to the controller and the BIST was now waiting for a response.
+Perhaps it was stuck waiting for a response.
+Reconnecting to the ttyUSB device and issuing a UARTBone reset both failed, and the board was repowered.
+  - At 12:33:59, the output stopped in the middle of burst reading/counting errors, and at the timeout the UARTBone shows the BIST was in the state of burst reading and counting errors.
+Perhaps the BIST was stuck in this state.
+Reconnecting to the ttyUSB device and issuing a UARTBone reset both failed (resulted in incomplete rebooting output), and the board was repowered.
 - Between 12:51:29 - 12:51:34, there were 8188 new errors that were gone after.
 The pattern noticed was that the errors showed up every 0x0000400 address
 - Between 13:09:34 - 13:09:35, a new error and it was gone as well
 - At 13:31:12, there were 2048 errors in addresses 0x20080-0x186077f and these errors were weird.
 The data read was completely different than the pattern.
 For example, the data read at address 0x0020080 is: 1547d5d 7f363c05  476fa3f 3f747a0f.
 All of these errors were gone after a bist write.
 - Similar pattern appeared at 13:36:20 with 1024 errors.
 For example, the data read at address 0x0000001 is: dcad392 fd75defc 81c04f4c 67c3657f
 These errors were gone after a bist write
 - There were 2 timeouts after that.
+  - At 13:47:31, output stopped in the middle of a reading command.
+The BIST was in the state of burst reading and counting errors.
+A UARTBOne reset resulted in partial output before timing out again, and the board was repowered.
 - At 13:52:44, there were 9204 errors that were normal bit flips compared to the data written.
 The errors were gone after a bist write.
 - There was a timeout at 13:59:12
+  - The first argument in the reading command was not recognized (output: "Incorrect beginning_address").
+Reconnecting to the ttyUSB device and issuing a UARTBone reset both failed.
+There was also a UARTBone Timeout that occured here.
+The BIST was likely in the IDLE state, but we don't know for sure.
+The board was eventually repowered.
 - There were 8204 errors found at 14:19:20, but there were 2 timeouts during the read.
 All of these errors were gone after the timeout.
+  - The timeout at 14:19:50 occured near the end of the reading command printing out errors.
+The BIST state variable said it was in the continuous-running BIST mode waiting to display a summary of data.
+Either the register holding the BIST state was corrupted, or some crazy transition occured from one state to another that wasn't supposed to happen.
+The board was eventually repowered.
 - 4101 errors were found at 14:30:35 and were gone after a bist write
 - At time 14:30:42, we got an error at address 0x15925ef which was: a5a5a5a5 a5e5a5a5 a5a5a5a5 a5a5a5a5.
 This was the only error found until 4105 new errors were found at 15:11:30.
 Those errors were gone after a bist write but the only error that stayed there was the one at address 0x15925ef.
-This error stayed there until the end of the test
+This error stayed there until the end of the test.

 ### IDLE Test 8 (2023-06-29 15:13:39 - 15:25:52)